codeforboston/flagging/docs/src/cloud/twitter_bot.md

 # Twitter Bot

+???+ warning
+    The X/Twitter bot is no longer being used or maintained because of significant changes to the API causing the code to break.

 Every time the website updates, it sends out a tweet.
 In order for it to do that though, you need to set up a Twitter account.

 ## First Time Setup